bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 Speaker 0: 00:38:51

 So I think a lot of things that were added to the paper, the motivation was from time to time, like, okay, we're going to send it to a conference, there's going to be a reviewer, A reviewer is going to read this and they are going to catch us.
-So with the knowledge that there are going to be people that are focused on reading this paper, just to look for a way to not accept it to a conference, this gives you a lot of motivation because Sometimes in mailing lists people go through an idea and look at it, but they're not against you Which is not a bad thing But I feel that there's something rough in the academic world that makes you be very, very careful, write things properly, check things properly.
+So with the knowledge that there are going to be people that are focused on reading this paper, just to look for a way to not accept it to a conference, this gives you a lot of motivation because sometimes in mailing lists people go through an idea and look at it, but they're not against you.
+Which is not a bad thing, but I feel that there's something rough in the academic world that makes you be very, very careful, write things properly, check things properly.
 So I think it's good.

 Speaker 2: 00:39:39